All Episodes

 Right.

-Because you don't know if you're being trapped if the guard is actually secretly inform is the if the other prisoner is going to inform on you to the guard to get special treatment.
+This is why you use fogging language, because you don't know if you're being trapped, if the guard is actually secretly informed, if the other prisoner is going to inform on you to the guard to get special treatment.

-And you can't say, I hate that guard, because then he might so you can't say anything, which is where all your foggy language comes from.
+And you can't say, I hate that guard, because then he might, so you can't say anything, which is where all your foggy language comes from.

-And I say this again with great sympathy, if that makes sense.
+And I say this again, with great sympathy, if that makes sense.

-I'm trying to, you know, do I want to do better going forward?
+I want to do better going forward.

-I want to have more going forward, but I think I want to have more going forward.
+I want to have more going forward.

 And what do you immediately do?